What is the SCC Opportunity Network?

 2. Getting Ahead

 A16-week workshop designed for those experiencing poverty.
 Through facilitated roundtable discussions, participants explore the causes of poverty in their own lives and in the community and make plans to build resources for a better life.
-Almost 40 individuals have graduated so far from this incredibly impactful program and planning for additional workshops is currently underway!
+Getting Ahead graduates are an integral part of our community action work (see below), bringing with them the lived experience as our local “experts” on poverty.
+Over 70 individuals have graduated so far from this incredibly impactful program and planning for additional workshops is currently underway!

 3. community action

 The "magic" of this initiative happens when those who have graduated from Getting Ahead and those who are committed to supporting them come together to discuss the barriers and opportunities to moving out of poverty in our community.
 That’s why we need YOU at the table.

-Contact us to find out how to get involved or sign up for the SCCON mailing list below so we can keep you in the loop.
+Questions?
+Ideas?
+Thoughts?
+Reach out to us directly and let’s have a conversation.
+We also encourage you to sign up for the SCCON mailing list below so we can keep you in the loop.